nschrage/schrage_replication/README.md

      * untouched dataverse files
      * copy of enos (2016)
   * images
+    * image of fig 1
-    * image of fig one
+    * image of fig a2 original
-    * image of fig a.two
+    * image of fig a2 replication
+    * parallel trends extension 1
+    * parallel trends extension 2